zhang-shilong/T2T-MFA8/README.md

 # T2T-MFA8

+T2T-MFA8, is pronounced T2T-macfallite.

 We generated a parthenogenesis cell line, MFA582-1, from a crab-eating macaque, from which we produced 53× PacBio HiFi, 77× ONT, 32× Illumina WGS, and 156× Hi-C data.
-Then, we constructed a telomere-to-telomere assembly of the crab-eating macaque.
+Then, we constructed a telomere-to-telomere assembly of the crab-eating macaque (T2T-MFA8).
 All resources are available on this site.

 ## Resources